FrederikTobner/JANUS/book/src/chapter-05-kernel/README.md

-# Part IV: Kernel Basics
+# Chapter 5: Kernel Basics

-> *"The kernel is where the magic happens—and where things go horribly wrong."*
+> *"UNIX is very simple, it just needs a genius to understand its simplicity."
+> — Dennis Ritchie

 This part covers the core kernel subsystems: interrupts, scheduling, and system services.